spacelift-io/homework-object-storage-ws/README.md

 You can assume that the set of Minio instances doesn't change in a "test scenario", though you shouldn't assume any constant number of them existing.

 As your task you'll be creating a simple **stateless** distributed Object Storage Gateway, listening on HTTP port 3000.
 As its main functionality it should offer a single endpoint `/ws` where it should handle websocket connections.
-There, it should listen for two possible messages:
+On the connection, it should listen for two possible messages:
  - `{"type": "PUT", "id": "...", "data": "data as string"}` - The data field should be used as the object body.
 If the file already exists, you should either overwrite it, or respond with an error message, your choice.
  - `{"type": "GET", "id": "..."}` - Should respond with `{"data": "data as string"}`, or if the object doesn't exist: `{"data": null}`